QuentinRa/blog.quentinra.dev/it/project/git/index.md

 > To create a template, go to <kbd>Options > Features > Issues</kbd>.<br>
 > See [GitHub Issue templates](https://github.com/stevemao/github-issue-templates) (3.5k ⭐)

+* ➡️ **Wiki**

+The wiki is used by developers to write some primitive documentation that is store "near" your project.
+You can add images inside, that are stored in your repository <small>(try with/without a leading `/`)</small>.

+You can clone your wiki with `.wiki.git` instead of `.git`!

 * ➡️ **Forks**